 2. Grievances about Other Academic Concerns

 a.
 Students who have concerns about other academic matters involving a faculty member should, in most cases, first seek conciliation with the faculty member.

 b.
-If student and faculty member cannot reach agreement or if the nature of the appeal is such that the student does not feel free to take the matter directly to the faculty member, the student should approach either the chair of the division or the vice president for academic affairs and academic dean of the University.
+If the student and faculty member cannot reach agreement or if the nature of the appeal is such that the student does not feel free to take the matter directly to the faculty member, the student should approach either the chair of the division or the vice president for academic affairs and dean of the faculty.
 In order for the University to evaluate and respond to the concern, the student must submit a brief written statement that describes the concern.
 Supporting materials and documentation, if any, should be included with the written statement.

 d.
 Either the student or faculty member may appeal this decision by presenting his or her case to the Academic Concerns Committee.
 The decision of the Committee is final and not subject to further appeal.

 *For Students residing in and taking classes in Arizona: If the complaint cannot be resolved after exhausting the institution’s grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
 The student must contact the State Board for further details.
 The State Board address is 1740 West Adams Street #3008, Phoenix, AZ 85007, phone # 602-542-5709, website address: www.azppse.gov.